Australian Women in Security Awards winners announced

 CyberCX’s cyber capability, education and training Elena Scifleet scored best security student.
 Scifleet studies Masters of cybersecurity at Charle Stuart University, launched AWSN’s Newcastle chapter and volunteers at the NSW Government’s Cyber Ambassador program.

+Elena Scifleet, a part-time masters of cybersecurity student at Charles Sturt University and CyberCX principal consultant, scored the Best Cyber Security Student award.
+Scifleet launched the Australian Women in Security Network’s (AWSN) Newcastle chapter and volunteers at the NSW Government’s Cyber Ambassador program.

-CyberCX executive director, engagement and communication Melanie Truscott was highly commended in her nomination as Unsung Hero.
+CyberCX executive director of engagement and communication, Melanie Truscott, was highly commended in her nomination as Unsung Hero.
 Truscott has led CyberCX’s Women in Cyber program to support female employees’ capability development and networking opportunities.

-CyberCX CEO John Paitaridis told CRN “the underrepresentation of women across the cyber security workforce is frankly unacceptable – and it’s on every leader from industry, through to schools, universities, TAFEs, and government to do what we can to address it.”
+“The underrepresentation of women across the cyber security workforce is frankly unacceptable – and it’s on every leader from industry, through to schools, universities, TAFEs, and government to do what we can to address it”, CyberCX CEO John Paitaridis told CRN.

 CyberCX’s AWSN platinum partnership provides its female employees access to mentoring programs to support career growth.
 Its recently launched training program CyberCX Academy aims to deliver 500 new security professionals in the next three years.

-EY’s emerging leader program was highly commended in its nomination for best program for young women in security.
+EY’s emerging leader program was highly commended in the Best Program for Young Women in Security award category.

 EY program spokesperson Rachel Bamberg said the emerging leader program “is designed to open pathways for females at a junior level by connecting them with strong female leaders, building their skills, and ultimately increasing female executive level representation over time.
 It also creates an important community of peer support.”